darylsew/visualizer/README.md

-We're not going to use the branch workflow until we agree on a workflow model (presumably in the next few days).
+We're not really going to use the branch workflow until we agree on a workflow model (presumably in the next few days).
 For now, enjoy the proof of concept code.